Microsoft reports record Q3 FY26 earnings driven by cloud and AI revenue growth

 Here's what it means for you.

-Microsoft's impressive earnings highlight the growing importance of AI and cloud services in today's business landscape.
+Microsoft's impressive earnings reflect a significant shift in the tech landscape, emphasizing the growing importance of AI and cloud services.

 What happened